-3. Level II: These violations will result in penalties equivalent to two behavior consequences.
-The behavior consequences will be appropriate to the offense and may include any of the following: detention, suspension, law enforcement intervention, or other suitable penalty.

-- Bomb threats, false alarms - Use, possession, distribution of alcohol or other drugs at school or school-sponsored activities - Use, possession, distribution of weapons at school or school-sponsored activities - Criminal damage to school property - Tampering with school records - Third offense of academic dishonesty - · Felony offenses as determined by law enforcement officials - Any action which interferes with the safe functioning of school and school-sponsored activities - Violent acts beyond Level II violations - Any other infractions that are deemed Level III offenses by school officials
+- 3. Level II: These violations will result in penalties equivalent to two behavior consequences.
+The behavior consequences will be appropriate to the offense and may include any of the following: detention, suspension, law enforcement intervention, or other suitable penalty. - Bomb threats, false alarms - Use, possession, distribution of alcohol or other drugs at school or school-sponsored activities - Use, possession, distribution of weapons at school or school-sponsored activities - Criminal damage to school property - Tampering with school records - Third offense of academic dishonesty - Felony offenses as determined by law enforcement officials - Any action which interferes with the safe functioning of school and school-sponsored activities - Violent acts beyond Level II violations - Any other infractions that are deemed Level III offenses by school officials

-Threats will be taken seriously.
+^{}Threats will be taken seriously.
 Students who threaten others with words or actions may be removed from school and not permitted to return until a psychologist provides written verification to the school that the child is safe to self and others.

-4. Level III -These violations may result in cancellation of enrollment at St. Anthony High School pending the outcome of a disciplinary hearing.
+- 4. Level III -These violations may result in cancellation of enrollment at St. Anthony High School pending the outcome of a disciplinary hearing.
 These violations will result in penalties equivalent to three behavior consequences.
 The behavior consequences will be appropriate to the offense and may include any of the following: detention, suspension, law enforcement intervention, or other suitable penalty.
-Students with a Level III violation must take all final exams.

-- Bomb threats, false alarms - Use, possession, distribution of alcohol or other drugs at school or school-sponsored activities - Use, possession, distribution of weapons at school or school-sponsored activities - Criminal damage to school property - Tampering with school records - Third offense of academic dishonesty - · Felony offenses as determined by law enforcement officials - Any action which interferes with the safe functioning of school and school-sponsored activities - Violent acts beyond Level II violations - Any other infractions that are deemed Level III offenses by school officials c) in a school's student locker, desk, or other school property; or d) at any location on school property or at a school-sponsored event.
+Students with a Level III violation must take all final exams. - Bomb threats, false alarms - Use, possession, distribution of alcohol or other drugs at school or school-sponsored activities - Use, possession, distribution of weapons at school or school-sponsored activities - Criminal damage to school property - Tampering with school records - Third offense of academic dishonesty - Felony offenses as determined by law enforcement officials - Any action which interferes with the safe functioning of school and school-sponsored activities - Violent acts beyond Level II violations - Any other infractions that are deemed Level III offenses by school officials - Possession includes having control, custody, or care, currently or in the past, of an object or substance, including situations where the item is: - a) on the student's person - b) contained in another item belonging to, or under the control of, the student, such as in the student's clothing, backpack, or automobile; - c) in a school's student locker, desk, or other school property; or - d) at any location on school property or at a school-sponsored event.